Nitrossh/Nitrossh/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: Funky
-- ⚡ Fun fact: I got up at 3am today
+- ⚡ Fun fact: I never done this before.
+Im feeling like a pro!

 <!---
 Nitrossh/Nitrossh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.